U-C-S/Hurl/README.md

 - `App/_bin` contains resulting executables
 - Install Inno Setup, Open the `Utils/installer.iss` script and Compile it to create the Installer (output in the `Utils` directory)

+or Simply use the Build Script from `Utils/build.ps1` to build the Application in release mode and successively build the installer.

 ### Using the Extension

 - Enable the Developer Mode for Extensions in Edge or Chrome
-- Choose the folder `Extensions/Chrome` after clicking `Load Unpacked` Button available after enabling Developer mode
+- Choose the folder `{installationDir}/Extensions/Chrome` after clicking `Load Unpacked` Button available after enabling Developer mode

 ## Contributing

-The Project welcomes Pull-Requests.
-So, If you like the Project or Using it, also consider:

-- Giving a Star ⭐
-- Contributing code....
+The Project is open to Pull-Requests and Feedback.
+MIT License.

+## Credits
+- Icon used is from [FlatIcons](https://www.flaticon.com/free-icon/internet_4861937)
+- Some Ideas and Inspiration from Repository [zumoshi/BrowserSelect](https://github.com/zumoshi/BrowserSelect)